-Approximately 50% like in the rest of the state of UP.
 9. Describe the socio-economic background of the children and their parents (e.g. education, occupational).
 If any of your students are employed, please tell us about that as well.

 The adults in the villages work either in agriculture (50%), or in and around the city as laborers or do other low income jobs.
 There are some well off families of land owners and rich farmers but they are only a few.
 Most villagers are generally poor.
 Many young men and boys have at least elementary education, but most of the old people are illiterate.
-Schooling being a taboo in many communities, especially for the older girls literacy among women is quite low.